 - Design important systems with redundancy across multiple zones.

-us-east1-b, you won’t be able to access any of your instances if
+europe-west1-b, you will not be able to access any of your instances if